 It should be noted that whenever DPR is implemented, the holistic system consists of the wastewater and the advanced water reclamation plant, as well as the distribution and collection system.
-These are part of the multi-barrier approach towards minimising health impacts, and should not be seen in isolation.
+These are part of the multibarrier approach towards minimizing health impacts, and should not be seen in isolation.
 However, for the purposes of this study, the collection and distribution systems were not included in the scope of study.
-For the evaluation of treatment system performance, plant reliability analysis and risk assessment, several DPR water reclamation systems and wastewater treatment plants (WWTPs) were selected in southern Africa for assessment of the indicative removal capability of the WWTPs and water reclamation systems to remove the contaminants of emerging concern.
-The study sites consisted of two water reclamation plants (WRPs), three municipal WWTPs and a water treatment plant (WTP), as well as information obtained from a completed WRC project carried out on pilot plant scale at the Darvill WWTP.
+For the evaluation of treatment system performance, plant reliability analysis and risk assessment, several water reclamation systems (direct potable reuse) and wastewater treatment plants (WWTPs) were selected in Southern Africa for assessment of the indicative removal capability of the wastewater treatment plants and water reclamation systems to remove the contaminants of emerging concern.
+The study sites consisted of two water reclamation plants (WRPs), three municipal WWTPs and a water treatment plant (WTP), as well as information obtained from a completed WRC project carried out on pilot plant scale at the Darvill wastewater treatment plant.
 The following evaluations were performed on the above-mentioned plants: